 Detached homes (mostly historic) can be found on the west side of I-405 in neighborhoods like Goose Hollow, Alphabet District, Kings Heights, Nob Hill and all the other 'Heights' neighborhoods.
 This is some of the most expensive housing in the City.
 Check out our Downtown Portland Pinterest page.

-The Eastside of Portland (which includes North Portland, NE Portland and SE Portland) began growing during the early part of this century.
+The Eastside of Portland (which includes North Portland, NE Portland and SE Portland) began growing during the early 1900s.
 Streets are plotted out in a traditional grid pattern with many 'Old Portland' style homes and bungalows nestled in tree-lined streets with detached garages hiding in the back.
+Street width varries with some barely fitting one car if there are cars parked on the sides of the street.
+Wider streets tend to be "collectors" and carry more traffic and busses.
+Careful of those as they tend to be less desireable to live on and have a harder time with resale laters.
+Our rule is avoid streets with double yellow lines.
 In many areas, a coffee shop is just around the corner and commuters use Tri-Met our bus system or bikes to commute the short distance to downtown.
+These charcteristics support walkability and bikability scores.
 Light rail (or the 'MAX' as we call it) operates in Downtown, North and NE Portland.
-It does not operate in SE Portland.
-We opened the new Orange Line last year which services Milwaukie through the southern tip of SE Portland and into Downtown.
+A few years ago the latest line, the Orange, opened.
+This route goes from downtown to Portland State University in the south end of downtown, accross the newest Portland Bridge, Tillikum Crossing, and through the SE neighborhoods of Westmoreland and Eastmoreland to the city of Milwaukie.
+This line has casued a bit of a renaissance in Milwaukie with increased sales, price appreciation, and renewal of it's downtown core.
+It's a great place to consider to be closer to the city and get a home for a little less.

 Southeast Portland has great access to Downtown but also holds its own identity.
 Division Street is now the hot bed for all of Portland's new restaurants.
 Affordability is a problem for many wanting to live in SE Portland, but it is generally cheaper than NE Portland.
 Check out our SE Portland Pinterest page